google/blockly-samples/codelabs/context_menu_option/context_menu_option.md

 - Add a context menu option to the workspace.
 - Add a context menu option to all blocks.
 - Use precondition functions to hide or disable context menu options.
-- Take an action when a menu option is clicked.
+- Take an action when a menu option is selected.
 - Customize ordering and display text for context menu options.

 ### What you'll build